seyeint/plethora_website/content/Logos/intro.md

 Society would be stuck in narrow (and possibly authoritarian) loops if philosophy ever 'succeeded'... or maybe this is exactly what is happening - resembling a zeitgeist.

-Philosophy ends up being a decentralized and watered-down version of teleology.
+Philosophy ends up being a decentralized and watered-down version of theology.
 Again, a strength or a limitation - it's all perspective.

 <br>